deynara/Stardew_Mod_RemixFinder/README.md

   1. delete Class1.cs
   2. add a C# class file called "ModEntry.cs" and a .json file called "manifest.json" 2.1 open Project Explorer (View -> Project Explorer or press shortcut Ctrl+Alt+L) 2.2 right-click "Stardew_Mod_RemixFinder" -> Add > new element (around the center of the menu) 3.copy the code from the files of the same name in this repository into them
   4. try to build the project
     4.1 Shortcut Ctrl+B, or Menu Create -> create Stardew_Mod_Remixfinder
-  5. if successful without raising an Error and SMAPI was installed correctly you should now find the mod in your mod folder 5.1 Folder location if you have it through steam: right-click Stardew Valley -> Browse Local Files 5.2 if not open windows search bar and type %appdata% to look into the Roaming folder 5.3 if it's not there either I don't know
+  5. if successful without raising an error and SMAPI was installed correctly you should now find the mod in your mod folder 5.1 Folder location if you have it through steam: right-click Stardew Valley -> Browse Local Files 5.2 if not open windows search bar and type %appdata% to look into the Roaming folder 5.3 if it's not there either I don't know

 ### Step 3 - Setup and Run your search
   1. open the ModEntry.cs file and locate the getConditions()-method (line 63 or use CTRL+F to search)
-  2. modifiy the Conditions_List.Add(getListItem()); items in accordance to your condition 2.1 Argeuments in order are
+  2. modifiy the Conditions_List.Add(getListItem()); in accordance to your conditions (don't forget the trailing ';' if you add lines)
+    2.1 Argeuments in order are
      2.1.1 bundle name - required and must match spelling as used by Stardew (see the getRoomByBundle() method for valid bundle names)
      2.1.2 if bundle should be missing - "true" or "false" in lower case